jeffreykegler/hoonlint/misc/whitespace.md

 columns or relative to other text blocks, we are refering to the column location of the texts.
 For example, if we say
-"Text X is aligned N spaces after text Y", we mean that `Column(X) = Column(Y) + N`.
+"Text X is aligned N characters after text Y", we mean that `Column(X) = Column(Y) + N`.

-Often we express distance between columns in stops instead of spaces.
+Often we express distance between columns in stops instead of characters.
-A **stop** is two spaces.
+A **stop** is two characters.

 Many alignments are with respect to an **anchor column**.
 Usually, the anchor column is the rune column,